mcp-rune 0.107.0

 What’s neededWhere it livesExample

-Field types, labelsModel.attributestitle: { type: 'string', label: 'Title' }
+Field kinds, labelsModel.attributestitle: { type: 'string', label: 'Title' }

 Enum optionsModel.attributesstatus: { enumValues: ['unread', ...] }